Skip Global navigation and goto content

 warning-signs-and-risk-factors

-If you have two or more of the risk factors above, you should consider getting a blood test from a health care provider for prediabetes and diabetes.
+If you have five or more of the risk factors above, you should consider getting a blood test from a health care provider for prediabetes and diabetes.

 If your test results indicate you have prediabetes, you should enroll in an evidence-based lifestyle change program to lower your chances of getting type 2 diabetes.
 Studies show that people with prediabetes can prevent or delay type 2 diabetes by losing 5% to 7% of their body weight—that is 10 to 14 pounds for a 200-pound person.
 Weight loss should be achieved by making lasting lifestyle changes to improve nutrition and increase physical activity to 150 minutes each week.